wong-alison/DSI-Capstone/README.md

 For further work I could look at further text-processing methods, vectorisation methods such as word embeddings like word2vec that look at the words occuring before and afterwards to gain additional semantic meaning.

-There was also a lot of short hand chat speak and domain specific lexicon that a standard spellchecker was not able to correct, as a future project I would like to try training my own spellcheckers.
+There was also a lot of short hand chat speak and domain specific lexicon that a standard spellchecker was not able to correct, as a future project I would like to try training my own spellchecker in order to improve this model

 An additional option would to be obtain more review data on games in order to do comparisons against genres and ratings, comapring the parent game reviews against the DLCS